 Data/evidence -What data/evidence was used? - provide any links.
 What were the key findings?
 How has the data/evidence informed this proposal?
 The proposal illustrates current licence fees and numbers of licences in order to support the decision making.
-Fee setting can impact on demand for licences so appropriate consideration will be necessary
+Fee setting can impact on demand for licences so appropriate consideration to consultation responses will be necessary

-APPENDIX 3 County Borough Council
+APPENDIX 5 County Borough Council

-Are there any data or information gaps and if so what are the hey and how do you intend to address them?
+Are there any data or information gaps and if so what are the nev and how do you intend to address them?

+The there any data of information gaps and it so what are to ie, and now do you intend to dudices them.

+No. of the control of

 None known currently

-,